andypicke/JeffCo-OpenSpace-LotSpot-Analysis/README.md

 - [Lair o' the Bear](https://www.jeffco.us/1254/Lair-o-the-Bear-Park)
 - [Mount Galbraith](https://www.jeffco.us/1335/Mount-Galbraith-Park)

  A camera located at the entrance to the parking lot detects when a vehicle enters or exits the lot.
-The LotSpot data features are a timestamp, % capacity of the lot, # spaces in use, and whether a car entered/exited.
-The timestamps are not evenly spaced (there is a datapoint whenever a car enters/exits a lot), so I will need to bin/interpolate the data to a regularly spaced timeseries (1 hr) for analysis and modeling.
+The LotSpot data contains a timestamp, # spaces in use, whether a car entered/exited, and % capacity of the lot.
+The timestamps are not evenly spaced (there is a datapoint whenever a car enters/exits a lot), so the raw data was resampled to a regularly spaced timeseries (1 hr intervals) for analysis and modeling.
+The time range of the data was from 2019-08-30 to 2020-05-06.

 ## Weather
 [Powered by Dark Sky](https://darksky.net/poweredby/)
+- Temperature
+- UV Index
+- Cloud Cover
+- Precipitation

 # EDA

+- Timeseries of total visitors(cars) per day.
+Note coronavirus start?
+- Boxplots of total visits by day of week
+- Hourly distribution, maybe separated by week/weekend?

 # Modeling

-# Results
+## Features
+- Day of week (or isweekend)

+## Train/test split

+-

+## Random Forest

+- Performace metrics
+- Feature importance plot
+- Partial dependence plot

-# Conclusions
+# Results/Conclusions
+- Weather is really important!
+- Covid-19 complications
+- Need more data!

+# If I had more time...
+- Look at different parks
+- Weather observed vs. forecasted?
+- Weather variability